Does Coolant Evaporate? (Coolant Loss)

 If there’s a leak, it’s a different story.
 Now, there’s somewhere for the coolant to go if it evaporates.

 Evaporation still needs airflow.
-Only the most significant tears or warps could bring enough air in to absorb a noticeable water quantity.
+Only the most substantial tears or warps could bring enough air in to absorb a perceptible water quantity.

-However, imagine you had a leak of this magnitude.
-It’s far more likely to result in drips from the liquid rather than evaporation.
+However, imagine you had a leak of this scale.
+It’s far more probable to result in drips from the liquid rather than evaporation.
 You’ll lose much more coolant this way, too.

-In brief, it is technically feasible for coolant to evaporate if the system has a leak.
-It will most likely be a negligible amount, though.
+In brief, it is technically possible for coolant to evaporate if the system has a leak.
+It will most likely be an insignificant amount, though.

 The bigger problem is losing the coolant liquid itself.